 Oklahoma Media Center (OMC) is a collaborative of print, digital, and broadcast newsrooms working cooperatively to cover pressing issues facing the public.

-The collaborative will focus first on developing and sharing local and regional news content related to the COVID-19 pandemic and its effects on communities in Oklahoma.
+In 2020, the new collaborative focused first on developing and sharing local and regional news content related to the COVID-19 pandemic and its effects on communities in Oklahoma.
 Over time, the Center’s cooperative news reporting and curation will evolve to include other topics of strong significance to residents of the state.
-The Center also provides business development resources for member organizations.
+The Center also provides business development resources for partner organizations.

 Since launch, OMC has grown to 18 Oklahoma journalism partners, including newspapers, broadcasters, and digital news outlets: